-How to Create a Fishbone Diagram in Microsoft Word
+How to Make a Fishbone Diagram from a Template in Microsoft Word

 Since their invention in the 1960s, fishbone diagrams have helped teams and individuals quickly perform cause and effect analysis.
 These diagrams are simple and efficient, making them a staple in numerous industries, from healthcare to engineering.
 This step-by-step guide will explain how to make fishbone diagrams in Microsoft Word, both from scratch and using a Lucidchart template.

-How to create a fishbone diagram in Word with the Lucidchart add-in
+How to create a fishbone diagram in Word with a template from the Lucidchart add-in

 1. Set up a Lucidchart account